Martha J. B. Thomas: Career and research

-Awards and honours
+Awards and honors

 Thomas was awarded the Achievement Award of the Society of Women Engineers 1965.
 The award was given "in recognition of her significant contributions to the science of chemistry as an engineer, educator, and administrator, while fulfilling her duties as a wife and mother."
 She was an active member of the organisation.

 In 1991 she was named the New England Inventor by the Museum of Science in Boston, an award given to individuals "whose application of science and technology, creativity, and independent thought has positively impacted society".

 She was the recipient of a Distinguished Alumni Award from Boston University.

 Personal life

-Martha Jane Bergin married George Thomas, a government scientist at St Brigid's Church in Millbury on 29 October 1955 and they had four daughters, Augusta, Anne, Abigail and Susan.
+Martha Jane Bergin married George Thomas, a government scientist, at St Brigid's Church in Millbury on 29 October 1955 and they had four daughters, Augusta, Anne, Abigail and Susan.

 On retirement in 1990, the couple moved Westport, Massachusetts, and after her husband's death, Thomas moved to live with her daughter Susan's family in Royal Palm Beach Florida.

-Marth J B Thomas died at her home on 16 Oct 2006 at the age of 80.
+Martha J.B.
+Thomas died at her home on 16 Oct 2006 at the age of 80.
 She was buried in Holyhood Cemetery in Brighton Massachusetts.